chitty/chitty/README.md

-## Hi there 👋
+I'm a full stack engineer with a passion for solving real-world problems through technology.
+I've worked at scale with companies like Shopify, traveled the world while building software remotely, and contributed to open-source communities.
+I'm driven by purpose, community, and continuous learning.

-I'm a Software Engineer who enjoys solving complex problems and making systems simpler, faster, and easier to work with.
-I've worked on high-scale systems at Shopify, led billing platform refactors, and mentored teammates through architectural changes and upgrades.
-I care about building technology that supports human well-being and I bring a thoughtful, collaborative mindset to every project I join.
+I aim to live intentionally and build tools that simplify and improve life.
+I'm passionate about education, wellness, fitness, financial markets, community, and parenting.
+I'm currently looking for place where I can grow as an engineer and a human, surrounded by people who care about making a difference.